adrianwong/ponyo-bootstrap/README.md

 compiler.

-To that end, __ponyo-bootstrap__ is a quick-and-dirty implementation, but not _so_ quick-and-dirty such that it makes debugging Scheme programs overly difficult.
+To that end, __ponyo-bootstrap__ is a quick-and-dirty implementation, but not _so_ quick-and-dirty such that it would make debugging Scheme programs overly difficult.

 ## Use